couchbaselabs/lua_engine/README.markdown

-# Memcached Lua Engine
+# Couchbase Lua Engine

 ## Building

-You will need a storage-engine capable memcached and its included headers.
+You will need a development environment for Couchbase, in particular the headers from memcached.

-The easiest way to do this if you don't want to install memcached from source would be to just create a source tree and reference it.

-### Building Memcached

-For example, assume you keep all of your projects in `~/prog/`, you can do this:

-    cd ~/prog
-    git clone git://github.com/dustin/memcached.git
-    cd memcached
-    git checkout --track -b engine origin/engine
-    ./config/autorun.sh
-    ./configure
-    make

 ### Building the Lua Engine